merhejstudios/merhejstudios/README.md

-The Official Page of Syrian Artist and Writer Muhammad Iyad Merhej.
+Official Account of Artist and Writer Muhammad Iyad Merhej.